csev/dj4e/assn/dj4e_load.md

     Cultural    Algeria                Arab States                 dz
     Cultural    Algeria                Arab States                 dz

-We will use a Django model that describes the tables, one-to-many relationships, and foreign keys sufficient to represent this data efficiently with no vertical duplication of string values.
-Numbers and dates do not have to have their own tables.
+In order to simplify the assignment, we have done the model design for you and spread the data across five tables linked together with one-to-many relationships.

+The result of the database design exercise is the following `models.py` file.
+It uses foreign keys to link the tables together.
+You can put this file in `unesco/models.py`:

     from django.db import models